Quansight-Labs/free-threaded-compatibility/docs/testing.md

 timing.

-Hopefully in the future it will be possible for Python to write a scalable infrastucture for tracking warnings to fix this issue once and for all.
+Hopefully in the future it will be possible for Python to write a scalable infrastructure for tracking warnings to fix this issue once and for all.
 See [the CPython issue](https://github.com/python/cpython/issues/91505) tracking this problem for more information.